v-p-b/squid-havewemet/README.md

 Squid - Have We Met?
 =====================

-This is a Squid-based Proof of Concept implementation of a security proxy that requires user confirmation if a destination host was never encountered before by the proxy.
+This is a Squid-based Proof of Concept implementation of a security proxy that requires user confirmation if a destination service was never encountered before by the proxy.

 This concept was mentioned at least at the following places (if you know of more, please open an Issue or PR!):
 * https://www.slideshare.net/FlorianRoth2/ransomware-resistance